brooth/jeta-site/mysite/home/markdown/inject.md

 <a name="Extending"></a>
 ### Extending

-As it's mentions above, `Jeta DI` is about to extend meta entities easily.
+As it's noticed above, `Jeta DI` is about to extend meta entities easily.
 For example we will modify the `Hello, World!` example above.
 Instead of `Hello, World!` let's inject `Hello, Universe!`.

-First, we need to define new scope and provider for:
+First, we define new scope and provider for:

     :::java
     @Scope(ext = HelloWorldScope.class)